Vatakara: Temples

 The Lokanarkavu temple is located at Memunda, 5 km from Vadakara.
 It is closely associated with the heroes and heroines of Vadakkanpattu: Thacholi Othenan, the hero of Kadathanadu, was a devotee of the Lokanarkavu goddess, Lokanarkavilamma, an aspect of Durga.
 Three rock-cut caves near the temple are decorated with candid murals and carvings.
-The annual festival celebrating Durga, locally called Pooram, takes place during March/April.
+The annual Hindu festival celebrating Durga, locally called Pooram, takes place during March/April.
 Two temples adjacent to the Lokanarkavu temple focus on the worship of Vishnu and Shiva.